Jump to: Central | North | South | East | West

 West London

-This new addition to the Cubitt House group of pubs has two gorgeous outside spaces that have been given a lovely makeover as part of the gastropub's refurbishment.
+Part of the Cubitt House group of pubs, this Notting Hill gastropub has two gorgeous outside spaces that have been given a lovely makeover as part of the gastropub's refurbishment.
 If you manage to nab a table here you'll think yourself pretty lucky indeed.

 Follow on Instagram: @princessroyalnottinghill